Rankings of universities in Pakistan: uniRank

-uniRank, formerly 4 International Colleges and Universities (4icu.org), ranks universities and colleges country-wise based on their web popularity and online footprint.
+uniRank (unirank.org) ranks universities and colleges country-wise based on their web popularity and online footprint.
 It is not an academic ranking.
 According to its website, uniRank uses an algorithm including web metrics from Moz Domain Authority, Alexa Global Rank, SimilarWeb Global Rank, Majestic Referring Domains and Majestic Trust Flow.
 The top 10 results in Pakistan include the following universities: